Other Rehabilitation Information

 4. It is possible that Transamerica, Primerica, and American Health & Life will seek regulatory approval for future premium rate increases on these policies.

-The deadline for Formal Comments is September 15, 2020 and interested parties have the right to submit comments about the proposed Rehabilitation Plan, including this proposed change which would affect the reinsured policies.
-The procedures for providing Informal or Formal Plan comments in support of or in objection to the proposed Rehabilitation Plan can be found on the Court Documents page of this website in the June 12, 2020 Case Management Order for Comments and Hearing on the Proposed Plan of Rehabilitation.
+The deadline for Formal Comments was September 15, 2020 and interested parties have the right to submit comments about the proposed Rehabilitation Plan, including this proposed change which would affect the reinsured policies.
+A court order was issued on October 27, 2020 providing any party that filed a Formal Comment the opportunity to amend their Comment no later than November 30, 2020.
+The procedures for providing Informal or Formal Plan comments in support of or in objection to the proposed Rehabilitation Plan can be found on the Court Documents page of this Site in the June 12, 2020 Case Management Order for Comments and Hearing on the Proposed Plan of Rehabilitation.

 CLAIMS AGAINST SHIP IN REHABILITATION